Picture this: you’re opening a new file, ready to plan your strategy.

-As a (very hypothetical) example, an attorney could provide Auto-GPT with a “goal” (e.g., creating a legal strategy for a particular file).
+As a (very hypothetical) example, a solicitor could provide Auto-GPT with a “goal” (e.g., creating a legal strategy for a particular file).

-In response, Auto-GPT uses “AI agents” that automates prompts for GPT-4, performs specific tasks, and makes decisions following the goals and rules initially set out by the human instructor.
+In response, Auto-GPT uses “AI agents” that automate prompts for GPT-4, perform specific tasks, and make decisions following the goals and rules initially set out by the human instructor.

 Not only that, but Auto-GPT can “think through” the necessary steps by asking itself what it needs to do next and how until it achieves the end goal.

-So, hypothetically, using Auto-GPT, an attorney could create a fully fleshed out legal strategy for a file with intelligent recommendations and insights about how said strategy could be improved.
+So, hypothetically, using Auto-GPT, a solicitor could create a fully fleshed-out legal strategy for a file with intelligent recommendations and insights about how the said strategy could be improved.

 Auto-GPT vs. ChatGPT